pcman312/vault-plugin-secrets-jwt/README.md

    - `exp`: The amount of time before a JWT expires.
 Unlike in an actual JWT, this is the duration that the JWT should live.
 This can be either an integer indicating a number of seconds, or use a suffix notation such as `1h`

+   If you do not specify the `key` field, a key will be generated automatically by Vault.
+If you do specify a key, it must match the signing method specified in `alg`.

    You may specify any arbitrary key/value pairs you wish.

    ```shell script